RolandJansen/intermix/README.md

 > The arguments to createNoteEvent() are: The unique ID of the receiver, the tone (string or midi note number) and the velocity between 0 and 1.

-... and add it at different points in a part:
+... and add it at different points to a part:

     var part = new intermix.Part();
     part.addEvent(note, 0).addEvent(note, 4).addEvent(note, 8).addEvent(note, 12);

 > The default resolution of Part is a 16th note.
-To play a sound on every 4th note we add note events at position 0, 4, 8 and 12.
+To play a sound on every 4th note we add the event at position 0, 4, 8 and 12.

 Finally, add the part to the sequencer and start playing in a loop: